caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

   *str*, *optional*, *default = catalog_mask*

   Prefix used for the name of the .FITS mask created by this worker.
-The full name consists of this prefix followed by the target name extracted by the observation_config worker.
-To use this output .FITS mask as a clean mask in the self_cal worker users should set relevant entry of clean_mask_method to label_out.
+The full name consists of this prefix followed by the target name extracted by the obsconf worker.
+To use this output .FITS mask as a clean mask in the selfcal worker, users should set the relevant entry of clean_mask_method to label_out.